-A system of assurance reporting by Directors within arc21 continues to be in place and these signed assurance statements form part of the evidence to enable the sign off of the Annual arc21 has an established Audit Committee with a terms of reference and agreed programme of work.
+A system of assurance reporting by Directors within arc21 continues to be in place and these signed assurance statements form part of the evidence to enable the sign off of the Annual Governance Statement by the Accounting Officer.

+• undertaking the core functions of an audit committee, as identified in CIPFA's Audit Committees - Practical Guidance for Local Authorities arc21 has an established Audit Committee with a terms of reference and agreed programme of work.
 The Audit Committee provides an independent assurance on the adequacy of arc21's risk management framework and associated control environment.
-It provides an independent scrutiny of the organisation's financial and governance performance to the extent that it exposes it to risk and weakens the control environment.
+It provides an independent scrutiny of the organisation's financial and non-financial performance to the extent that it exposes it to risk and weakens the control environment.
 The Committee also oversees the financial reporting process.
-The Audit Committee has been reconstituted and is comprised of 4 members of the Joint Committee from 3 separate participant councils and a technical officer from a participant council, plus the chair of the Finance SubGroup.
-At each meeting there is also representation from both the internal and external audit functions, and from arc21's own officers.
+The Audit Committee met four times during 2015/16.